wpwhiz/signalwire-wp/README.md

 ## Requirements
 - Requires an active Signalwire account with a SMS Campaign already set up.
 - ACCOUNT SID, SPACE URL, API AUTH TOKEN, PROJECT ID, FROM NUMBER must be set in plugin settings.
+You can get this info from your Signalwire account.

 ## Installation
 1. Upload the plugin files to the `/wp-content/plugins/signalwire-wp` directory, or add the files to a zip folder and upload via the WordPress plugin uploader.